pnkfelix/pnkfx-blog/source/_drafts/2015-10-27-gc-and-rust-part-0-how-does-gc-work.markdown

 remainder, but they do it in different ways.

-It is worthwhile to remember at this point that even though our object graphs are drawn as abstract circles and arrows, the objects are actually occupy space in memory and have a representation there.
+It is worthwhile to remember at this point that even though our object graphs above are drawn as abstract circles and arrows, the objects are represented somehow in memory.

 For example, here is one potential representation for the above object graph, where ` - ` denotes some value that the GC knows is not a